truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Use default domain" and "Enable" checkboxes and the "Idmap backend" drop-down menu have been added to :menuselection:`Directory Service --> NT4`.

-* :menuselection:`Directory Service --> Kerberos Realms` and `Directory Service --> Kerberos Keytabs` have been added.
+* :menuselection:`Directory Service --> Kerberos Realms` and :menuselection:`Directory Service --> Kerberos Keytabs` have been added.
 Added keytabs are stored in the configuration database so that they persist across reboots and system upgrades.

 * The "Database Path" field has been moved from :menuselection:`Sharing --> Apple (AFP) Share --> Add Apple (AFP) Share` to :menuselection:`Services --> AFP`.